|

 "Lets take care of war graves" became a venue for us to discover

 the personal aspect of war.
-We came to understand that the grave marker
+We came to understand that the grave marker represented a real person.
+My soldier, Anton Mayer, died in the last days of the war.
+Which meant he was likely either very young or old,

 pretty senseless, but war always is."